 “This is both a refuge and a gathering place where people can help each other and interact in a meaningful way,” Preston said.

 The Clay Center is embedded into the Greeley community through a variety of classes, demonstrations, and involvement in the arts and culture scene.
 Preston works with Envision, a nonprofit Community Center Board serving Weld County, providing creative support for people with developmental disabilities through weekly pottery classes.
 The Clay Center has also previously partnered with the Poudre Learning Center to assist with its science programming for students and helped District 6 teachers sculpt each bone of an entire tyrannosaurus rex skeleton out of clay to mimic a real archeological dig.

-“The Clay Center is a place where people can come together and be creative without judgement,” Preston said.
+“The Clay Center is a place where people can come together and be creative without judgment,” Preston said.

 With four different types of kilns, the Clay Center offers a well-rounded experience for those that want to delve into the world of ceramics.
 Wood, gas, electric, and soda kilns each create unique pottery products with distinct looks.
 The laid-back atmosphere allows for real learning to take place, combining the seriousness of a professional studio with a personalized approach to artistic methods and critique.
 Mike Lemke, Professor of Ceramics at UNC, is a visiting artist at the Clay Center and teaches classes there.
 He’s seen firsthand how Preston has helped artists who are starting out in their careers.

 “My UNC students that have gone to the Clay Center for a summer or semester come back as even better artists,” said Lemke.